+Figure 9-aaa—Trigger Dependent Common Info subfield format for the Sensing SR2SR Sounding Trigger frame

-The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of three frame types: Sensing Poll, Sensing Sounding, Sensing Report Trigger frame.
+The Sensing Trigger Subtype subfield value in the Trigger Dependent Common Info field of the Sensing Trigger frame, see Table 9-xxxx (Sensing Trigger subtype field encoding), signals the Sensing Trigger frame subvariants which can be one of four frame types: Sensing Poll, Sensing Sounding, Sensing Report, and Sensing SR2SR Sounding Trigger frame.
 The Sensing subfield indicates whether the Trigger frame is a Sensing Trigger variant.
 The Sensing subfield is set to 1 in the Sensing Trigger variant.
 Otherwise, it is set to 0.

 The value of the Sensing Trigger Subtype subfield for the Sensing Trigger frame variant is defined in Table 9-xxxx.